📦

 Frequently Asked Questions

-No!
-All processing happens entirely in your browser using the Web Audio API.
-Your files never leave your device.
+No, all compression happens entirely in your browser using the Web Audio API.
+Your audio files never leave your device, ensuring complete privacy and security for sensitive recordings.